This is part 2 of 3 of the motivation series.

 I was fed up with feeling overwhelmed and paralyzed by my to-do list and so I decided to find a solution.

 What I can do whenever I feel overwhelmed and a way to avoid overwhelm in the first place.

 In this post, I´m going to share with you 7 simple tips I use and you can use too whenever you feel overwhelmed.

 - Take a nap or go for a walk

 Feeling overwhelmed is usually a combination of focusing too much on your to-do list + too little on yourself.

 Therefore my first 2 motivation tips are to focus on the present moment and on yourself.

 1. TAKE A NAP OR GO FOR A WALK

-Whenever you find yourself in the situation of being paralyzed the best thing I found to be good is to unplug and to rest.
+Whenever you find yourself in the situation of being paralyzed the one thing I found to work well is to unplug and to rest.